SasiruG/Beam_Stearing_Bikelight/README.md

 Description
 ===========
-An Arduino code that control a bike light intensity depending on the angle of the bike steering wheel.
+An Arduino code that controls a bike light intensity depending on the angle of the bike steering wheel.

 License
 =======